abbi-gaurav/abbi-gaurav.github.io/_posts/2016-07-23-Refining-the-play-scala-actions.md

 where we interacting with the domain service layer and then sending back the result from there.
 The rest of the code is mostly about a common pattern which binds the json body with the model object and proceeds further or fails depending upon whether request is valid or not.

 Why not take away all this common work and refine the action definition to its bare necessities.
 For this, of course, we put this boilerplate code in a common function.
-One approach we could follow is like this
+One approach we could follow is to create a generic action that can work with different forms

 {% highlight scala linenos %}
 def asyncFormAction[T](form: Form[T])(api: (T, CommonHeaders.type) => Future[Result]): Action[AnyContent] = async { implicit request: Request[AnyContent] =>